composer/composer/UPGRADE-2.0.md

 `"providers-api": "https://packagist.org/providers/%package%.json",`

-The providers-api is optional, but if you implement it it should return packages which provide a given package name, but not the package which has that name.
+The providers-api is optional, but if you implement it, it should return packages which provide a given package name, but not the package which has that name.
 For example https://packagist.org/providers/monolog/monolog.json lists some package which have a "provide" rule for monolog/monolog, but it does not list monolog/monolog itself.

 ### list